yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/dedicated-master.md

 type: docs
 ---

-A YugabyteDB cluster requires a [RF](../../../architecture/docdb-replication/replication/#replication-factor) of YB-Master instances and at least the same RF of YB-TServer instances for proper operation.
-For example, a RF-3 universe requires 3 YB-Master instances and 3 or more YB-TServer instances for proper operation.
+A YugabyteDB cluster requires a [replication factor](../../../architecture/docdb-replication/replication/#replication-factor)(RF) of the number of [YB-Master](../../../architecture/concepts/yb-master/) instances and at least the same RF of [YB-TServer](../../../architecture/concepts/yb-tserver/) instances for proper operation.
+For example, an RF-3 universe requires 3 YB-Master instances and 3 or more YB-TServer instances for proper operation.

-By default, YugabyteDB Anywhere places [YB-Master](../../../architecture/concepts/yb-master/) and [YB-TServer](../../../architecture/concepts/yb-tserver/) instances on the same nodes in a universe.
-However, there are certain [use cases](#use-cases) when it is preferred to assign dedicated nodes for YB-Masters.
-To create a universe with this configuration, you can choose the number of YB-Master nodes based on the [replication factor].
+By default, YugabyteDB Anywhere places YB-Master and YB-TServer instances on the same nodes in a universe.
+However, there are certain [use cases](#use-cases) where it is preferred to assign dedicated nodes for YB-Masters.
+To create a universe with this configuration, you can choose the number of YB-Master nodes based on the replication factor.

-## Switching to dedicated node placement
+## Colocated to dedicated node placement

-Creating or modifying an existing universe with dedicated nodes for YB-Masters involves the following changes:

-- Every node is assigned a specific process type (YB-Master or YB-TServer).
-- You can choose different instance types and disk configurations for YB-Master and YB-TServer nodes.
+Currently it is possible to select the Master placement mode at universe creation time, as well as switch between modes for existing universes.
+Following are the two modes:

-- In case of a universe where YB-Master and YB-TServers are on the same nodes, 10% of the total memory available on the node goes to YB-Master and 85% goes to YB-TServer.
-The memory allocation can be overridden using the `default_memory_limit_to_ram_ratio` flag, however, assigning dedicted YB-Master and YB-TServer nodes to the universe eliminates the need to configure/share memory.
+- **Place Masters on the same nodes as T-Servers** (Colocated): In this mode, 15% of the total memory available on the node goes to YB-Master and 85% goes to YB-TServer.
+The memory allocation can be overridden using the `default_memory_limit_to_ram_ratio` flag.

-Note that currently it is possible to select modes at universe creation time, as well as switch between modes for existing universes.
+- **Place Masters on dedicated nodes** (Dedicated Masters): In this mode, nodes being dedicated to Master processes are selected at the time of "Create Universe" (or equivalently, during the `/universe_configure` REST API call).
+Assigning dedicated YB-Master and YB-TServer nodes to the universe eliminates the need to configure or share memory.

 For an existing universe, assigning new YB-Masters will start the new YB-master nodes and stop any existing ones.

+{{< note >}}
+The dedicated master placement feature:

+- applies to all cloud providers, On-Premises, but not Kubernetes.
+- does not apply to Read Replica clusters as it can have only YB-TServers.
+{{< /note >}}

-## Use cases
+### Use cases

 YB-Master instances keeps track of system metadata, coordinates DDL operations, handles tablet placement, coordinates data load balancing, and so on.
 While these are lightweight operations, there are use cases where YB-Master needs more resources, and placing YB-Masters on dedicated nodes is important for scalability reasons.

-Following are some of the use cases where you can create a universe with dedicated node placement:
+Following are some of the use cases where you can create a universe with dedicated masters:

 - A Multi-tenant cluster comprising of thousands of databases.
 - A single database with 60000+ tables.